 At the 1984 Summer Olympics in Los Angeles, Betsy won a silver medal in the women’s 100-meter backstroke.
 She also earned a gold medal by swimming the backstroke leg for the winning U.S. team in the preliminary heats of the women’s 4×100-meter medley relay.
 Betsy again competed at the 1988 Summer Olympics in Seoul, South Korea, where she received a silver medal for swimming the backstroke leg for the second-place U.S. team in the women’s 4×100-meter medley relay in the preliminary heats.
 She placed fourth in the individual event.

 Since that time, Betsy has been a passionate advocate for the developmental benefit of youth and college sports, women in leadership and is leading the conversation about the state of college sports in the United States, which, she advocates, is in desperate need of a rebranding and reframing of the role athletics play on college and university campuses.
 She has twice been a high school athletic director — Laurel School for Girls in Shaker Heights, Ohio and Thomas Worthington High School in Worthington, Ohio — as well as now on her second collegiate directorship after becoming the AD at Allegheny College in Pennsylvania.

 Betsy is currently the Director of Athletics, Physical Education and Recreation – the first woman to hold that position – at the California Institute of Technology (Caltech), in Pasadena, California.
 While not at work, you can find her walking her yellow lab Bella, cultivating her garden or adventuring around the world.

-Now in her eighth year as Director of Athletics, Physical Education and Recreation, Betsy has led the dynamic growth of the Caltech athletic program.
+Now in her twelfth year as Director of Athletics, Physical Education and Recreation, Betsy has led the dynamic growth of the Caltech athletic program.

 Director of Athletics and Recreation at Allegheny College, in Meadville, Pennsylvania.